 - After a person makes a vow, he is obligated to fulfill that vow. - The Bible teaches that a person may be judged by God if he doesn't keep his vow. - Sometimes a person may ask God to protect him or provide for him in exchange for making the vow. - But God is not required to fulfill a request that a person asks for in his vow.

-- Depending on the context, "vow" could be translated as "solemn promise" or "promise made to God." - This word should be translated differently than "oath."
+- Depending on the context, "vow" could be translated as "solemn promise" or "promise made to God." - A vow is a special kind of oath that is made to God.

-(See also: promise, oath, swear, swear by)
+(See also: promise, oath)